Distracted Driving & More

 - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
 Texting is riskier still, increasing collision risk by 23 times.

 To combat this growing epidemic, we suggest the following:

 - Set a good example: Kids observe and learn from their parents.
 Put your phone away while driving and only use it when you are safely pulled over.
 According to the Pew Research Center, 40 percent of teens aged 12 to 17 say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger.

 - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between their phone and the road.
 Encourage them to speak up if they are a passenger in a car with a distracted driver.

-- Follow the law: Hand-held cell phone use, texting, messaging or accessing the internet while driving are illegal activities in Maine.
+- Follow the law: Hand-held cell phone use, texting, messaging, or accessing the internet while driving are all illegal activities in Maine.